James-S-Wood/R_Studio_Yogurt_Project/README.md

 #### Author: James S Wood

 ## Project Description
 This is a R Studio test project.
-This project will explore the yogurt.csv dataset.
+This project will explore the yogurt.csv data set.